Day Trading and Scalping:

 Sources:

-1. Books: Several books provide in-depth insights into day trading and scalping strategies, such as "Market Wizards" by Jack D. Schwager and "Mastering the Trade" by John F. Carter.
+1. Books: Several books provide in-depth insights into day trading and scalping strategies, such as "Market Wizards" by Jack D. Schwager and "Mastering the Trade" by John F. Carter.2.
+Online Courses: There are numerous online courses and educational platforms that offer comprehensive training in day trading and scalping techniques.

 3. Trading Forums: Joining trading communities and forums can provide valuable insights and strategies from experienced traders.
 Websites like StockTwits and Elite Trader are popular.